 “The friends I’ve made and the people I’ve met through Macaulay are kind and supportive and ambitious—exactly the kind of people I love to have around me because we all motivate each other.
 No matter the major or the accomplishment, we all encourage each other to continue to be as amazing as we strive to be.
 It was by far the best part of the experience for me, because it made my college experience worthwhile.”

-Chelsea is next looking forward to beginning her first year of medical school, and meeting “other brilliant and wonderful people, like the other students I’ve met at Macaulay and at Brooklyn College.”
+Chelsea is next looking forward to beginning her first year of medical school at Columbia, and meeting “other brilliant and wonderful people, like the other students I’ve met at Macaulay and at Brooklyn College.”